chattopadhyayA/Medic/README.md

 **delphes_cards**: This folder contains all the parameter cards used to run Delphes for simulating different glitches

+**Images**: A foldes to contain images to display in the main page.

 ## License and Citation